 add_action( 'category_edit_form_fields', 'taxonomy_edit_custom_field', 10, 2 );

-Check out your Categories page and you will now see an Image field with an Upload button and input field.
+Head over to your Category and you will see an Image section with an Upload button and the input field.

 Upload and Store the Image

-Next, what I am going to achieve is with a click of the Upload button, the admin media modal should open and the selected image path will be set in the input field.
-This value then saves to the ‘wp_termmeta’ table with a meta key ‘category_image’.
+Next, what I am going to achieve is with a click of the Upload Image button, it opens the media uploader, and then the selected image path will be set in the input field.
+This value will be saved to the termmeta

-To use a WordPress media uploader you need to write JavaScript code.
+To use a WordPress media uploader you need to write JavaScript.
 Create a js/awscript.js

 file and enqueue it.